midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 Marks transaction as final.
 Midnight uses Grandpa finalization gadget, which provide definitive information about finalization, thus there is no need to implement probabilistic rules.
 It is expected wallet state has already applied provided transaction.
 This operation needs to:
-1. Mark shielded coin commitment tree state from that transaction as final
+1. Mark the shielded coin commitment tree state from that transaction as final.
 2. Update status of known coins to final, so that they become part of available balance
 3. Update statuses of transactions in history if tracked